apache/druid/docs/querying/set-query-context.md

 {
   "query": "SET sqlTimeZone='America/Los_Angeles'; SELECT * FROM wikipedia WHERE user='BlueMoon2662'",
   "context": {
-    "sqlTimeZone": "America/Los_Angeles",  // This will be overridden by SET }
+    "sqlTimeZone": "UTC",  // This will be overridden by SET }
 }
 ```